Easy Crusty French Bread

 Now that we’ve got our ingredients and tools at the ready, it’s time to roll up our sleeves and get baking!
 Follow along as we take you through each step of the process, from mixing the dough to pulling the finished loaves out of the oven.

-Mixing and Kneading: Start by mixing together your flour, water, yeast, and salt until a shaggy dough forms.
-Then, turn the dough out onto a lightly floured surface and knead it until it’s smooth and elastic.
+Mixing and Kneading: Start by mixing together your flour, water, yeast, olive oil, sugar and salt .
+Once combined add water until a shaggy dough forms.
+Then, cover the bowl and let rest for 15 minutes.
+Turn the dough out onto a lightly floured surface and knead it until it’s smooth and elastic.
 This is where the magic happens, so don’t rush the process.
 Take your time and enjoy the meditative rhythm of kneading dough.

-First Rise: Once your dough is kneaded to perfection, it’s time to let it rest and rise.
+First Rise: Once your dough is kneaded, it’s time to let it rest and rise.
 Place it in a lightly oiled bowl, cover it with a clean kitchen towel, and let it do its thing for about an hour or until it’s doubled in size.
 This is when the yeast works its magic, creating those beautiful air pockets that give French bread its signature texture.

 Final Rise and Preparation: Once your loaves are shaped, it’s time for one final rise before baking.
 Place them on a baking sheet lined with parchment paper, cover them loosely with a clean kitchen towel, and let them rise for another 30-45 minutes.

-While they’re rising, preheat your oven to 425°F (220°C) to ensure it’s nice and hot when it’s time to bake.
+While they’re rising, preheat your oven to 375°F (190°C) to ensure it’s nice and hot when it’s time to bake.

-Ah, the moment of truth has arrived!
+Baking: Ah, the moment of truth has arrived!
 With your loaves risen and your oven preheated, it’s time to slide those babies into the oven and watch as they transform into golden brown beauties.
-But before you do, here are a few tips to ensure your bread comes out perfectly every time:

 Troubleshooting Common Issues